TuyaInc/tuyasmart_home_ios_sdk/en/resource/SmartScene.md

 In this case, one or multiple devices will run some operations or enable or disable an automation action (with scene conditions) when the preset meteorological or device conditions are met.
 All relevant functions are realized in the `TuyaSmartSceneActionModel` class.

+**There are some examples at the end of this document, whice can help you about creating an object of `TuyaSmartSceneActionModel` or `TuyaSmartSceneConditionModel`.**

 ### Obtain scene list

 ```objc